realityforge/redfish/README.md

 * Enable restart of app server under conditions such as;
     * update of realm_types (C), (D), (L)
-    * update of libraries - set pending flag in context then add to interpreter to read that

 * Enable reload of applications under conditions such as;
   - underlying resources updated that are used by application.
 Do this by extra listeners that use additional rules.